woofers/dotfiles/README.md

 I highly suggest that you cherry pick the elements you want into your own config and build your own config.

 While this can be intimidating it will result in a system configured better to your needs.
-I hope that this repo will provide a good example of the extreme tweakbilty of Linux.
+I hope that this repo will provide a good example of the extreme tweakabilty of Linux.

-# Emacs<a id="sec-2" name="sec-2"></a>
+The `script` provides many useful shell scripts for adjusting volume and screen rotation.

+## Screenshots<a id="sec-1-3" name="sec-1-3"></a>

+### Emacs<a id="sec-1-3-1" name="sec-1-3-1"></a>

 ![img](./screenshots/emacs.png "Emacs using a custom powerline with challenger-deep")